nicholasferguson/SABR_Studies_1/Readme.md

 +	 =====================================================
++    Below are results from building and running this C++ console application.

 +SABR Black-76 Equivalent Volatilies (%).
-Results from Haug Book pg 270 (Agrees when rounded to two decimals):
+Agrees with results from Haug Book pg 270 (Agrees when rounded to two decimals):

   | p	    |	X=70	    |	X=80	    |	X=90	    |	X=100	    |	X=110	    |	X=120	    |	X=130
   |-------- | ------------- | ---------     | ---------     | ---------     | ---------     | ---------     | ---------